 - Seven lunches

-- An internal flight between Amritsar and Delhi
+- An internal flight from Amritsar to Delhi

 Single supplements apply.
 Subject to availability.

 Arriving in India, you’ll meet your tour manager and transfer to your hotel.
 Later, after an included lunch, join your tour manager on a guided tour to the ruins of the Quwwat-ul-Islam mosque and the ornate Qutb Minar tower that rises from them.

 Day 3 – Included Delhi city tour and travel to Jaipur

 Today’s explorations begin with a guided tour of the Old City, and an exciting rickshaw ride through the lanes of Chandni Chowk.
 Afterwards, you’ll explore New Delhi, with its echoes of the British Raj, and visit the impressive Agrasen ki Baoli stepwell.
 This afternoon, you’ll travel to the Pink City of Jaipur, where you’ll spend the next two nights.

 Day 4 – Included Amber Fort and Jaipur sightseeing